Gayathrijyothirmai2310/Radiology_Project/README.md

 # 🌟 Future Vision

-The long-term objective of this research is to develop a reliable and transparent evaluation framework for AI-generated radiology reports by integrating:
+The long-term goal of this research is to build a reliable and transparent evaluation framework for AI-assisted radiology reporting.

+By combining:

 - Vision-Language Models

-- Clinical Knowledge Representation
+- Clinical Knowledge Graphs

-- Knowledge Graph Reasoning

-- Hallucination Detection
+- Hallucination detection

-- Counterfactual Learning
+- Clinical reasoning
+- Explainable evaluation methods

-This framework aims to improve the reliability, interpretability, and clinical usefulness of AI-assisted radiology systems.
+this framework aims to improve the accuracy, reliability, and clinical usefulness of AI-generated radiology reports.

 ---

-# 👩‍💻 Authors
+# 👩‍💻 Student

-Dharmavarapu Gayathri Jyothirmai

-Anvesh Reddy Lankala
+**Gayathri Jyothirmai**

 Under the guidance of

-Dr. P. Krishna Reddy
+**Dr. P. Krishna Reddy**